-(1) Audited by Deloitte & Touche LLP, Singapore.

-- (2) Although the Group holds 100% equity interests in SSR Sentosa, management has assessed that SSRPL, rather than the Group, has the ability to direct the relevant activities of SSR Sentosa because of a loan financing arrangement by SSRPL to SSR Sentosa which gives SSRPL authority to direct the activities of SSR Sentosa that significantly affect the returns of SSR Sentosa.
-As SSRPL is an associate of the Group, SSR Sentosa is deemed to be an associate of the Group. - (3) In 2017, the Group has not recognised profits amounted to \$198,000 for SSRPL as the investment in SSRPL had been fully impaired.
-The accumulated losses not recognised were \$16,000.

-(4) The latest management accounts were used for consolidation purposes.
+- (1) Audited by Deloitte & Touche LLP, Singapore - (2) Although the Group holds 100% equity interests in SSR Sentosa, management has assessed that SSRPL, rather than the Group, has the ability to direct the relevant activities of SSR Sentosa because of a loan financing arrangement by SSRPL to SSR Sentosa which gives SSRPL authority to direct the activities of SSR Sentosa that significantly affect the returns of SSR Sentosa.
+As SSRPL is an associate of the Group, SSR Sentosa is deemed to be an associate of the Group. - (3) In 2017, the Group had not recognised profits amounting to \$198,000 for SSRPL as the investment in SSRPL had been fully impaired.
+The accumulated losses not recognised were \$16,000. - (4) The latest available management accounts were used for consolidation purposes. - (5) Newly incorporated in 2019.